-(b) Counsel must have completed all of the following tasks at the time the final pretrial order is lodged.
+(b) Counsel must have completed all of the following tasks at the time the proposed final pretrial order is filed.
 In cases proceeding under L.R.
 16.2(a) or 16.3(b), these tasks must be completed not less than seven (7) days before the final pretrial conference or, if none is held, not less than seven (7) days before trial:

 - (1) Exchange Exhibits.
 Exchange copies of all items expected to be offered as exhibits, and all schedules, summaries, diagrams, charts, etc., to be used at trial, other than for impeachment or rebuttal.
 The copies of the proposed exhibits must be premarked for identification.
 Upon request, a party shall make the original or the underlying documents of any proposed exhibit available for inspection. - (2) Designate Deposition Excerpts.
 Serve and file statements designating excerpts from depositions proposed to be offered at trial, other than for impeachment and rebuttal.
-Statements must specify witness, page numbers, and line numbers.

-- (3) Provide Deposition Summaries.
+Statements must specify witness, page numbers, and line numbers. - (3) Provide Deposition Summaries.
 Serve and file a copy of any summary of deposition testimony that a party proposes to offer at trial.
 This requirement applies only to those cases where the parties have stipulated to the use of deposition summaries in lieu of reading a deposition transcript. - (4) Confer and Stipulate.
 Meet to attempt to resolve objections to the proposed exhibits, designations of deposition testimony, and summaries of deposition testimony.
-Counsel shall stipulate to the admissibility of as many exhibits as is practical and consistent with preserving legitimate objections. - (5) Specify Outstanding Objections on Exhibit List.
-With respect to unresolved objections, specify any remaining objections in writing set forth on the opposing party's exhibit list.
-Objections not specified on the exhibit list will be deemed waived.
-The list so prepared must be served and filed with the final pretrial order.
+Counsel shall stipulate to the admissibility of as many exhibits as is practical and consistent with preserving legitimate objections. - (5) Specify Outstanding Evidentiary Objections.
+With respect to unresolved objections, specify any remaining objections in writing set forth on the opposing party's witness list and exhibit list.
+Objections not specified on the exhibit list and any objections to deposition excerpts or summaries that are not shown on the witness list will be deemed waived.
+The lists so prepared must be served and filed with the proposed final pretrial order.
 In cases proceeding under L.R.
 16.2(a) or 16.3(b), exhibit and witness lists must be filed and served at the time of the final pretrial conference or, where none is held, no later than seven (7) days before trial.

 (c) Expert Witnesses.
 In any trial, before the commencement of testimony, the Court may indicate the number of expert witnesses who will be allowed each side, and no greater number shall be examined unless leave is first obtained.
-The Court retains the authority under Federal Rules of Evidence 102, 403, and 611 to limit the number of expert witnesses during trial.
+The Court retains the authority under Fed.
+R. Evid.
+102, 403, and 611 to limit the number of expert witnesses during trial.

-16.6 NEUTRAL EVALUATION.
+16.6 ALTERNATIVE DISPUTE RESOLUTION.